dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Open Workspace Settings](images/10130-OpenWorkspaceSettings.png)

-1. Then, in the **settings.json** file, click the "**Workspace Settings**" header.
+1. Then, in the settings file, select "**Workspace Settings**" from the drop down on the right.
 Locate the connection properties for the SQL Server connection in the file:

     ![Connection Properties](images/10140-SQLConnectionProperties.png)